BYLAWS of the Special Interest Group on DESIGN AUTOMATION of the Association for Computing Machinery, Inc.

 The SIGDA Chair is responsible for filing reports about SIGDA as required by the SIG Board.
 These include:

 - An annual report on the activities during the previous year;

 - All reports required by the Financial Accountability Policy of the ACM; and

 The membership records of SIGDA will be maintained by ACM headquarters.

 Article 11.
 Elections

-(a) The Chair shall appoint a nominating committee in the autumn of each election year.
-This committee will nominate at least eight candidates, who consent to serve on the Executive Committee and fill one of the named Chair positions if elected.
-The six (or seven, if the Past Chair does not wish to fill a named Chair position) receiving the highest number of votes are elected to the Executive Committee.
+- The Chair shall appoint a nominating committee in the autumn of each election year.
+This committee will nominate at least two candidates for the position of the chair and at least six other candidates for the members-at-large, who consent to serve on the Executive Committee and fill one of the named Chair positions if elected.
+The person winning the most votes among those nominated for the chair will be elected to that position.
+The six (or seven, if Past Chair does not wish to fill a name Chair position) receiving the highest number of votes among members-at-large are elected to the Executive Committee.
 A report of the nominating committee must be presented to the SIGDA membership before an election can be held.

-(d) The election will be conducted among eligible voters by ballot mailed by the nominating committee or by ACM Headquarters, following the election procedures of the ACM.
+- The election will be conducted among eligible voters by ballot sent by the nominating committee or by ACM Headquarters, following the election procedures of the ACM.
 The SIG Board will resolve ties.

-(e) Positions of Chair, Vice-Chair, and named Chairs are to be decided by the new Executive Committee by ballot.
-The new Executive Committee votes for each position in turn, first voting for Chair, then Vice-Chair, followed by named Chairs in this order: Finance, Communications, Conferences, Technical Activities, Educational Activities, and Awards.
-The Past Chair cannot hold the position of Chair or Vice-Chair under any circumstance
+- All named chairs, except those of the Chair, are to be decided by the new Executive Committee by ballot, from those elected as members-at-large.
+The new Executive Committee votes for each position: Vice-Chair, Finance, Communications, Conferences, Technical Activities, Educational Activities, and Awards.

 Article 12.
 Amendments